saicharan24052/my_CNN_final/README.md

 # NOTE:

 The files in the 'xsim' folder(in github) should be copied to your Vivado simulation directory located at '/.sim.behave/xsim'.
-This '.sim' folder is automatically created after simulating the project for the first time.
+This '.sim' folder is automatically created after simulating the project for the first time. 'xsim' folder(in github) contains the image files in text format.

+The 'necessary_files' folder contains MATLAB code for a replica of the CNN model, along with scripts that convert images into a text format compatible with the above design.